Panzah-Nexus/voice-pipeline/README.md

 2. Audio is sent to `pipecat_pipeline.py` running remotely inside the Docker container (e.g. on Cerebrium).
-3. The pipeline runs STT via `UltravoxSTTService`, your chosen language model, and a TTS engine.
+3. The pipeline runs STT and language generation via `UltravoxSTTService` and converts the reply to speech with a TTS engine.

 4. The audio is streamed back to your machine and played through your speakers.

 ## Notes

-This repository only includes minimal skeleton code and documentation.
-You will need to fill in the details for STT, LM, and TTS models.
+This repository now includes a basic working pipeline.
+Speech and language understanding are handled entirely by the Ultravox model.
+The reply is then converted to speech using OpenAI TTS.
 When testing on Cerebrium (or another cloud GPU), run the Docker container and expose the websocket port.
 The local `websocket_client.py` connects to that port to send microphone audio and play back responses.